Recommended children's booklists sorted by age or topic

 Marge has a song for every occasion and plenty of room for imagination and creativity.
 These short stories are a real hoot and are just brilliant for reading aloud to children in KS1 or lower Ks2.

 How to Bee is a wonderfully gripping narrative set in a dystopian future where there are no bees and children work on farms to pollinate fruit trees by hand.
 Fruit has become a luxury afforded only by the rich people living in big houses in the city.
 Out on a rural farm, nine-year-old Peony lives in poverty but is incredibly well loved by her sister and grandfather.
-Peony dreams of becoming one of the farm’s best ‘bees’ and tries to prove herself to the Foreman by showing him just how quickly she can run and climb, pollinating the trees by hand with her feather wand.
-One day Peony’s world is turned upside down when her Ma turns up at the farm and demands that Peony come to the city to work with her.
+Peony dreams of becoming one of the farm’s best ‘bees’ and one day Peony’s world is turned upside down when her Ma turns up at the farm and demands that Peony come to the city to work with her.

 This is a beautiful book that is intelligently written and incredibly moving.
-We highly recommend this story about family bonds, the power of hope and the importance of not losing sight of things that matter and it would make an excellent class novel for Year 5 or 6.
+We highly recommend this story about the vital nature of bees, family bonds, the power of hope and the importance of not losing sight of things that matter.

 Booklists you might also like...